YashAgarwalTheWiz/agentic-ai-assistant/Readme.md

 **A resumed node re-executes from its first line** — parsing is split out (`plan_calls`) so nothing before the gate has side effects.

-**`tools_used` counts executions, not tool messages** — a cancelled call still needs a reply message, so counting messages made cancellations look like they'd run.

 **Valid JSON isn't valid arguments** — `{}` passes the JSON check and dies inside the tool; required fields are now checked against the schema first.

 **Tool descriptions are load-bearing**, especially for write tools — a vague one means the model proposes unwanted actions and the gate becomes click-through.

-**MCP annotations can't be trusted, and often aren't even sent** — DeepWiki proved this: a genuinely read-only server, zero annotations.
-Fail closed on absence, not just on an explicit "unsafe" hint.
+**MCP annotations can't be trusted, and often aren't even sent** — fail closed on absence, not just on an explicit "unsafe" hint.

-**`asyncio.run()` fails inside an already-running event loop** — hit this at MCP registration time under `uvicorn --reload`.
-Fixed with a helper that checks for a running loop first and falls back to a separate thread if one exists.
+**`asyncio.run()` fails inside an already-running event loop** — hit at MCP registration time under `uvicorn --reload`; fixed with a helper that checks for a running loop first and falls back to a separate thread.

-**A closure built inside a `for` loop captures the loop variable, not its value** — caught before running: registering MCP tools in a loop needs each tool's name frozen via a real function argument, or every registered tool ends up calling whichever name was left over after the loop finished.
+**A closure built inside a `for` loop captures the loop variable, not its value** — MCP tool registration freezes each tool's name via a real function argument, not a loop-scoped one.

-**Long-term memory was duplicating and losing facts** — `collection.add()` with a random id per call meant every turn created a new entry instead of updating one; fixed with a fixed id per user and `upsert`.
-Separately, each extraction only saw the current turn, so an update about your job would silently erase your name — fixed by showing the model its own existing profile and asking it to preserve and extend it, not replace it.

-**The "return NONE" check needs `in`, not `==`** — the model often wraps NONE in a full sentence even when told to answer with just that word; checking for exact equality let garbage sentences through as if they were real facts.
+**Long-term memory was duplicating and losing facts** — fixed with a fixed id per user plus `upsert`, and by showing the model its own existing profile so it extends rather than replaces it.
+The "return NONE" check also needed `in`, not `==` — the model often wraps NONE in a full sentence.

+**Gmail app passwords require 2-Step Verification to be genuinely on**, and are unavailable outright on Google Workspace accounts with the setting disabled by an admin, or on accounts with Advanced Protection enabled — invisible from the app's side either way.

+**Not named `email.py`** — Python's own standard library has a built-in `email` module (used to build the message); naming the file the same thing would shadow it.
+Named `mailer.py` instead.

+**A successful SMTP send does not mean the message was delivered** — Gmail can accept a message and then silently filter it into the recipient's spam folder afterward, especially for a recipient the sending account has no prior history with.
+No exception is raised in this case; the tool correctly reports `"Email sent"` because, as far as SMTP is concerned, it was.

 **Chroma corrupts its HNSW index on delete-then-reingest in one process** — restart between the two.